arrow-kt/arrow/arrow-docs/docs/docs/patterns/glossary/README.md

 All the instances in the library are already registered and available in the global scope.
 If you're defining your own instances and would like for them to be discoverable in the global scope you can add them by annotating them as `@instance`, and Λrrow's [annotation processor](https://github.com/arrow-kt/arrow#additional-setup) will register them for you.
+The interface has to have all required methods defined by default implementations, and be named after the datatype + typeclass + the word `Instance`.

 ```kotlin:ank
 import arrow.*